System: Foss Road

 Table 3: Secondary and Unregulated Contaminants

-2 SMCLs are guidelines only, set to control the adverse aesthetic effects that minerals like manganese can cause (staining of sinks and fixtures, and dirty colored water).
+3 SMCLs are guidelines only, set to control the adverse aesthetic effects that minerals like manganese can cause (staining of sinks and fixtures, color, taste, odor).

 Washington Water is compliant with health and safety codes mandating use of lead-free materials in water system replacements, repairs, and new installations.
 We have no known lead service lines in our systems.
 We test and treat (if necessary) water sources to ensure that the water delivered to customer meters meets water quality standards and is not corrosive toward plumbing materials.